One-Shot Action Recognition via Multi-Scale Spatial-Temporal Skeleton Matching: Implementation Details of Compared Few-Shot Learning Methods

 The implementation for the pre-training stage is the same as our single-scale setting in the main manuscript.
 In this section, we focus on the setting for the meta-training stage.
 To achieve the \textit{\textbf{best results}} for those few-shot learning methods \cite{simon2020adaptive,snell2017prototypical,xu2021learning,ye2020fewshot}, we use different settings.
 There are also slight differences in the settings of the same method on different datasets.

-\textbf{ProtoNet \cite{snell2017prototypical}.} For NTU RGB+D and NTU RGB+D 120 datasets, we set the learning rate to 0.001.
+{\textbf{ProtoNet \cite{snell2017prototypical}.} We utilize the AGCN (a single-scale model, detailed in Figure 5 of the Appendix) as the backbone for ProtoNet.
+During the meta-learning stage, features for ProtoNet learning are extracted using the pre-trained models, specifically from the global pooled feature of the 9th AGCN block, sized at $1 \times 1 \times C^{(9)}$.
+Regarding training specifics, for both NTU RGB+D and NTU RGB+D 120 datasets, we set the learning rate to 0.001.
 For the PKU-MMD dataset, the initial learning rate is set at 0.0005.
-We cut the learning rate to half every 10 epochs for all these three datasets.
+Across all three datasets, we reduce the learning rate by half every 10 epochs.
+For every 5-way 1-shot task, there's a single prototype for each class, meaning each meta task encompasses 5 prototypes. }

-\textbf{FEAT \cite{ye2020fewshot}.} For NTU RGB+D, NTU RGB+D 120, and PKU-MMD datasets, we set the learning rate to 0.0005 and cut the learning rate to half every 10 epochs.
-There is a weight value to balance the contrastive term in the learning objective.
-Here we set the balance value to 0.1 for NTU RGB+D and NTU RGB+D 120 datasets and 0.01 for the PKU-MMD dataset.
+{\textbf{FEAT \cite{ye2020fewshot}.} We utilize the AGCN (detailed in Figure 5 of the Appendix) as the backbone for FEAT.
+During the meta-learning stage, features for FEAT learning are extracted using the pre-trained models, specifically from the global pooled feature of the 9th AGCN block, sized at $1 \times 1 \times C^{(9)}$.
+Diving into the training specifics, across the NTU RGB+D, NTU RGB+D 120, and PKU-MMD datasets, our initial learning rate is set at 0.0005, which we reduce by half every 10 epochs.
+Additionally, there is a weight value to balance the contrastive term in the learning objective.
+Here we set the balance value to 0.1 for NTU RGB+D and NTU RGB+D 120 datasets and 0.01 for the PKU-MMD dataset. }

-\textbf{Subspace \cite{simon2020adaptive}.} For NTU RGB+D and NTU RGB+D 120 datasets, we set the learning rate to 0.005.
+{\textbf{Subspace \cite{simon2020adaptive}.} Similar to ProtoNet and FEAT, we also leverage the single-scale model as the backbone for Subspace and the feature for Subspace model learning is also in the size of $1 \times 1 \times C^{(9)}$.
+For NTU RGB+D and NTU RGB+D 120 datasets, we set the learning rate to 0.005.
 For the PKU-MMD dataset, the initial learning rate is set at 0.0005.
-We cut the learning rate to half every 5 epochs for all three datasets.
+We cut the learning rate to half every 5 epochs for all three datasets. }

-\textbf{Dynamic Filter \cite{xu2021learning}.} For NTU RGB+D, NTU RGB+D 120, and PKU-MMD datasets, we set the learning rate to 0.05 and cut the rate by half every 10 epochs.
-There is a weight value to balance the few-shot classification objective function and global classification objective function.
-We set the balance value to 0.2 for NTU RGB+D and NTU RGB+D 120 datasets and 0.1 for the PKU-MMD dataset.
+{ \textbf{Dynamic Filter \cite{xu2021learning}.} Consistent with ProtoNet, FEAT, and Subspace, we employ the single-scale model as the backbone for Dynamic Filter [38].
+Notably, while Dynamic Filter [38] operates based on feature maps, the input feature for Dynamic Filter learning is in size of $H^{(9)} \times W^{(9)} \times C^{(9)}$, which represents the feature prior to global pooling.
+For NTU RGB+D, NTU RGB+D 120, and PKU-MMD datasets, we set the learning rate to 0.05 and cut the rate by half every 10 epochs.
+There's a weighting factor to balance the few-shot classification and global classification objectives.
+This balance value is set at 0.2 for NTU RGB+D and NTU RGB+D 120 datasets, and 0.1 for the PKU-MMD dataset. }